How to Prepare for a Virtual Vet Visit

 Virtual vet services cannot support pets experiencing serious or life-threatening symptoms.
 Virtual vet services are only to be used for non-emergent medical concerns.
 Always seek emergency veterinary care from a local clinic if you suspect your pet needs urgent help.
-Additionally, if your pet has not been seen in quite some time, he/she will likely be due for routine preventive care such as vaccinations and blood tests, which would be better achieved in person.

 How much does a virtual vet cost?

 A virtual vet’s cost will depend on your location and the provider.
 At BetterVet, a telehealth appointment is $49, and a telemedicine appointment (when a prescription is needed) is $69.
 Bear in mind that some states do not permit prescriptions to be written for a pet whom the doctor has not examined in person, but the virtual visit can be a great starting point to obtain insight and advice about your pet’s issue.